-Brown Advisory Inc. purchased a new position in shares of John Wiley & Sons, Inc. (NYSE:WLY - Free Report) in the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor purchased 1,026,762 shares of the company's stock, valued at approximately $44,880,000.
-Brown Advisory Inc. owned 1.90% of John Wiley & Sons at the end of the most recent reporting period.
+Brown Advisory Inc. purchased a new position in John Wiley & Sons, Inc. (NYSE:WLY - Free Report) in the 4th quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm purchased 1,026,762 shares of the company's stock, valued at approximately $44,880,000.
+Brown Advisory Inc. owned approximately 1.90% of John Wiley & Sons at the end of the most recent reporting period.

 John Wiley & Sons (NYSE:WLY - Get Free Report) last released its quarterly earnings data on Thursday, March 6th.
-The company reported $0.84 earnings per share for the quarter, beating the consensus estimate of $0.45 by $0.39.
-The firm had revenue of $404.63 million during the quarter, compared to the consensus estimate of $401.10 million.
-John Wiley & Sons had a positive return on equity of 24.14% and a negative net margin of 2.82%.
-On average, equities analysts forecast that John Wiley & Sons, Inc. will post 3.42 earnings per share for the current fiscal year.
+The company reported $0.84 EPS for the quarter, beating the consensus estimate of $0.45 by $0.39.
+The business had revenue of $404.63 million during the quarter, compared to analyst estimates of $401.10 million.
+John Wiley & Sons had a negative net margin of 2.82% and a positive return on equity of 24.14%.
+On average, equities analysts predict that John Wiley & Sons, Inc. will post 3.42 earnings per share for the current year.

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, April 24th.
-Stockholders of record on Tuesday, April 8th were given a $0.3525 dividend.
-This represents a $1.41 dividend on an annualized basis and a dividend yield of 3.19%.
-The ex-dividend date of this dividend was Tuesday, April 8th.
-John Wiley & Sons's dividend payout ratio is currently 190.54%.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, April 24th.
+Stockholders of record on Tuesday, April 8th were paid a $0.3525 dividend.
+This represents a $1.41 annualized dividend and a dividend yield of 3.19%.
+The ex-dividend date was Tuesday, April 8th.
+John Wiley & Sons's payout ratio is 190.54%.

 (